tldr-pages/tldr/pages/common/searchsploit.md

 `searchsploit --www dirty cow`

-- Makes a copy of the resource onto the current directory (requires the number of the exploit):
+- Make a copy of the resource on the current directory (requires the number of the exploit):

 `searchsploit --mirror 49313`

-- Explores the exploit with the pager defined in the `$PAGER` environmental variable:
+- Open the resource to read with the pager defined in the `$PAGER` environment variable:

 `searchsploit --explore 13171`

-- Updates the local exploit database:
+- Update the local exploit database:

 `searchsploit --update`